MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/hundo.md

 * If you would rather see a list of achievements you must complete instead of achievements you should not, see [here](hundo-achievements.md).
  * You are allowed to segment your run as long as you do not go in the world off recording/stream and you do not gain any achievements anywhere other than in the world on recording/stream.
 You are required to show the achievements at the start and at the end of every segment.
+ * You must play on the version that the version splits are named after, for example for a 1.16 100% you can play on 1.16.0, 1.16.1, 1.16.100 etc (You cannot complete a 1.16 100% run on 1.19 by only completing the necessary achievements for 1.16).
 **1.19**
 * Must complete all the achievements excluding the following ones and the ones in the versions above:
 	- Passing the Time